mfrachet/acodingdance/content/blog/react-sync-fetch/index.md

 ## The tricky part

 It's now time to deal with the "tricky" part.
 Do you remember that react-cache library interrupts the current component rendering?
-I know one way to make that interruptions is to break the data flow by throwing an exception.
+I know one way to make that interruptions: throwing an error.
 And this is the way react-cache handles this.

 Let's imagine that:

 - `ApiResource.read` will try to read its internal cache
 - If it exists, it returns the value of the cache
-- If not, it throw a `setCache` `function` to a parent
+- If not, it throws a `setCache` `function` to a parent
 - This parent will actually make the asynchronous operation of fetching
-- This parent will call the `function` is has received from the children and call it, setting implicitly the cache
+- This parent will call the `function` it has received from the children and call it, setting implicitly the cache

 In our scenario: